Custom Signals

 • Fraud rings: Monitor unique user accounts associated with e.g. a specific device fingerprint, credit card or bank account.

-• Password cracking attempts: Use a Signal + Aggregation to can track multiple failed login attempts or password reset requests within a specific time frame or from a single IP address, alerting you to potential brute-force or account takeover attempts.
+• Password cracking attempts: Use a Signal + Metric to track multiple failed login attempts or password reset requests within a specific time frame or from a single IP address, alerting you to potential brute-force or account takeover attempts.

 Creating a Signal